ut-db-teaching/cs395t-fall25/workloads.md

 Students should:
 - Ask questions during presentations
 - Discuss the pros and cons of each paper
-- Brainstorm potential research ideas related to the papers
+- Brainstorm potential ideas that can improve upon the papers

 ## Project Presentation and Final Report

-Students will form small groups (maximum of 3 members) to conduct a research project on the topics of this seminar.
+Students will form small groups (**maximum of 3 members**) to conduct a research project on the topics of this seminar.

 Project deliverables include:
-- **Two in-class project progress reports**:
+- **Two in-class project progress presentations**:
-  - **Report 1:** Problem definition and initial motivating experiments
+  - **Progress presentation 1:** Problem definition and initial motivating experiments
-  - **Report 2:** Design of proposed solutions and preliminary results
+  - **Progress presentation 2:** Design of proposed solutions and preliminary results
-- **Final in-class presentation:** End-to-end project results
+- **Final project presentation:** End-to-end project results
 - **Final written project report**

 Students are welcome to propose their own research projects.
 The instructor will provide a list of candidate projects.